mongodb/mongo-hadoop/mongo-hadoop_adapter.md

 ##Purpose

-The mongo-hadoop adapter is a library which allows MongoDB to be used as an input source, or output destination, for Hadoop MapReduce tasks.
-It is designed to allow greater flexibility,
+The mongo-hadoop adapter is a library which allows MongoDB (or backup files in its data format, BSON) to be used as an input source, or output destination, for Hadoop MapReduce tasks.
+It is designed to allow greater flexibility and performance and make it easy to integrate data in MongoDB with other parts of the Hadoop ecosystem.

 ## Features

-* Generate data splits from standalone, replica set, or sharded configurations
+* Can create data splits to read from standalone, replica set, or sharded configurations
-* Source data can be filtered with query
+* Source data can be filtered with queries using the MongoDB query language
-* Supports Hadoop Streaming, to allow job code to be written in any language (python, ruby, nodejs supported)
+* Supports Hadoop Streaming, to allow job code to be written in any language (python, ruby, nodejs currently supported)
 * Can read data from MongoDB backup files residing on s3, hdfs, or local filesystems
 * Can write data out in .bson format, which can then be imported to any mongo database with `mongorestore`